mertdaver/pulsarstellar/ps/cc/README.md

 4. **Multithreading**: Python has some limitations when it comes to multithreading due to the Global Interpreter Lock (GIL).
 C++ does not have this limitation, so we use it for tasks that need to be performed in parallel.

-Please ensure you have the correct compiler and dependencies installed as specified in the main `README.md` file before working on the C++ code in this folder.
+Once C++ starts being used and have specified specific compilers and dependencies, they will be specified in CONTRIBUING.md file, we just need a C++ dev first to help lol.